 Duke University, Sewanee: The University of the South

 Joanna Parkman is an environmental protection specialist and science writer focused on floodplain management, coastal resilience, environmental justice, and nature-based solutions.
+She also has secondary expertise as a clean beauty writer.

 Joanna has worked across the public, private, and nonprofit sectors in field research, environmental communication, and policy analysis.
 She has contributed writing and photography to The Guardian, Mongabay, Scalawag, and other publications.